saurvs/astro-rust/README.md

 Moreover, the [MIT license](https://github.com/saurvs/astro-rust/blob/master/LICENSE.md) adopted here is as liberal as open source licenses get, with the permission to do pretty much anything imaginable as long as due credit is given to the original authors(s) and the same license is passed along to derived works.

-For information related to the programming aspects of this library, such as descriptions of the modules and functions available, see the [Rust API Documentation](https://saurvs.github.io/astro-rust/).

 ## Algorithms

 Algorithms implemented in this library allow you to calculate or perform the following:

+(For information related to the programming aspects of this library, such as descriptions of the modules and functions available, see the [Rust API Documentation](https://saurvs.github.io/astro-rust/))

 **The 8 Solar System Planets**